horiapuscasu/text-chat/README.md

 Accordind to stackoverflows ~ 450 connections/websockets for ws module of node.
 Delete package.json and package-lock.json in kit before installing.

-When no button Enter after
+When no button Enter after the messages even on Enter

 <img src="https://github.com/horiapuscasu/text-chat/blob/main/Untitled.png" height="500" width="600">